InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

     *   List of Features they use across Purposes.
     *   List of Special Features they use across Purposes.
     *   GDPR/privacy policy page URL.
-    *   HTTP “overflow” options which includes a <code>GET</code> request maximum size in kilobytes to help diagnose problems with TC String passing as well as limit oversized strings.
+    *   HTTP “overflow” options which includes a <code>GET</code> request maximum size in kilobytes to help diagnose problems with TC string passing as well as limit oversized strings.

 ### Where can I access the Global Vendor List?